Incumbents Beware the Disruptive Competitor

 - The Fidelity Investments Award for the best conference paper by a graduate student will go to Clyde Ray (UNC-Chapel Hill) for his paper titled "John Marshall, Marbury v.
 Madison, and the Construction of Constitutional Legitimacy."

-In closing, I would like to encourage any NC political scientist who is interested to submit his/her name for consideration to serve on a NCPSA committee or as a member of the Executive Council.
-If I may assist you with any matters related to the NCPSA, please do not hesitate to contact me.
+Congratulations to all nominees from last year's conference!
+It is an honor to be serving as president of our organization; thank you to the Executive Council for their support.
+I encourage any NC political scientist who is interested to submit his/her name for consideration to serve on a NCPSA committee or as a member of the Executive Council.
+Please see the links to the left for our contact information.